-a note 35, at 122. eatment of humans who lack the rational agency RUTHERS, supra note 78, at 114.
-Carruthers finds n the sense necessary to secure them direct rights TS: A PHILOSOPHICAL DEFENCE 3 (1998).
+a note 35, at 122.

-viewed as providing an argument w is not universal.89 In a recent book, ALS ISSUE: MORAL THEORY IN PRACTICE 36 principle as "an interest is an interest, whosever's interest it may be."
-Equal treatment is not required by the principle of equal consideration of interests.
-Ultimately, the use of the principle should result in a more egalitarian outcome even if unequal treatment must be applied to accomplish that end.
+reatment of humans who lack the rational agency RUTHERS, supra note 78, at 114.
+Carruthers finds in the sense necessary to secure them direct rights principle as "an interest is an interest, whosever's interest it may be."102 Equal treatment is not required by the principle of equal consideration of interests.103 Ultimately, the use of the principle should result in a more egalitarian outcome even if unequal treatment must be applied to accomplish that end.104